MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 - Implement real-time dashboards and Azure Monitor alerts to monitor Azure backend services.
 Alerts proactively notify you about specific conditions in your monitoring data, so you can identify and address issues before customers encounter them.
 You can set alerts on metrics, logs, and the activity log.

 [Application Insights](/azure/azure-monitor/app/cloudservices) is a feature of Azure Monitor that provides extensible application performance management and monitoring for live web apps.
-If an IoT solution requires a custom application in Azure App Service, Azure Kubernetes Service, or Azure Functions, use Application Insights for application monitoring and analysis.
+If your IoT solution uses custom Azure App Service, Azure Kubernetes Service, or Azure Functions applications, you can use Application Insights for app monitoring and analysis.

-You can use Application Insights to:
+Application Insights can:

 - Automatically detect performance anomalies.
 - Help diagnose issues by using powerful analytics tools.
-- See what users actually do with apps.
+- Show what users actually do with your apps.
-- Help continuously improve app performance and usability.
+- Help you continuously improve app performance and usability.

 #### Continuous monitoring

-Continuous integration and continuous deployment (CI/CD) is a DevOps concept that helps you deliver software more quickly and reliably to provide continuous value to your users. *Continuous monitoring (CM)* is a follow-up concept that lets you incorporate monitoring across each phase of your DevOps cycle.
+Continuous integration and continuous deployment (CI/CD) is a DevOps practice that delivers software more quickly and reliably to provide continuous value to users. *Continuous monitoring (CM)* is a similar concept that incorporates monitoring across all phases and components of a DevOps cycle.

 CM continuously ensures the health, performance, and reliability of your apps and infrastructure as they flow through development, production, and release to customers.
 For more information, see: